benhj/arrow/README.md

 ## Arrays

-Arrow support the creation of arrays of basic types:
+Arrow supports the creation of arrays of basic types:

 ```
 ;;; an integer array